Salman2301/Lix/README.md

 # Lix
 Lix is a Local Wix Editor Interface for Mac and Windows application.
-Build using Electron
+Built using Electron